eveseat/scripts/docker-compose-dev/README.md

 - go to https://developers.eveonline.com/applications and create a new application selecting `Authentication & API Access` then select all scopes.
 ## configuring .env file with the app url and SSO settings
 - `cd` into seat/
-- run `sudo nano .env` to open the .env file, change your `APP_URL=` to the URL seat will live on, enter your `EVE_CLIENT_ID` `` `EVE_CLIENT_SECRET` and `EVE_CALLBACK_URL` from the application you made a few steps ago.
+- run `sudo nano .env` to open the .env file, change your `APP_URL=` to the URL seat will live on, enter your `EVE_CLIENT_ID` `EVE_CLIENT_SECRET` and `EVE_CALLBACK_URL` from the application you made a.
 Save and close the file.
 ## Setup admin account
-- run `docker exec -it seat-app php artisan seat:admin:login` and copy the link provided, paste this into your browser and you will have created your admin account.
+- run `docker exec -it seat-app php artisan seat:admin:login` and copy the link provided, paste this into your browser, log in using your eve SSO, and you will have created your admin account.